Choking First Aid for Adults, Children & Infants: What to Do, When to Act, and How Gold Coast & Brisbane Workplaces Build Confidence

 The first decision in choking is: is the airway partially or completely blocked?

-Partial obstruction |
+| Partial obstruction | Complete obstruction | |

-Cannot speak, cannot cough effectively, no airway noise, turning blue/grey, hand to throat |
+| Signs | Coughing, gagging, some noise present, breathing (however laboured) | Cannot speak, cannot cough effectively, no airway noise, turning blue/grey, hand to throat |

-Encourage coughing — do NOT begin back blows or abdominal thrusts yet.
-Stay with the person, monitor for escalation to complete obstruction |
+| Action | Encourage coughing - do NOT begin back blows or abdominal thrusts yet.
+Stay with the person, monitor for escalation to complete obstruction | Act immediately - begin the back blows and abdominal thrusts sequence |

 Coughing is protective.
 If the person is coughing effectively, the airway is not fully blocked - let them cough.
 If they stop coughing and can't clear the object, act immediately.